agile-lab-dev/witboost-databricks-tech-adapter/docs/HLD.md

 #### Job Deployment

-In the provisioning phase of the Workload a Job is created inside the Databricks Workspace based on the configuration set by the user (entry point, run as user, scheduling, compute resources, etc).
+In the provisioning phase of the Workload a Job is created inside the Databricks Workspace based on the configuration set by the user (entry point, scheduling, compute resources, etc).

 The Job is configured to point to a specific branch (typical for development environments) or tag (typical for QA/production) of the git repository.
 The job is named as follows: `$Domain_$DPName_$MajorVersion_$ComponentName_$Environment`

 Each Workload's git repository is linked to the Workspace in a folder under `/Workspace/<dp_name>_<dp_major_version>/<component_name>` with its own name (normalized).
 Developer and owner have configurable permissions on this folder.
 Finally, the `deploy user` has full permissions since is the owner of the folder.

+It is possible to specify which Service Principal should be used to run the Job by setting the `specific.runAsPrincipalName` field in the provisioning request.
+If this field is provided, the Job will run as the indicated Service Principal.
+Otherwise, the Service Principal used to authenticate the microservice will be used by default.

 ![Job Provisioning](img/hld-workload-job-provisioning.png)